apache/doris/docs/en/sql-reference/sql-statements/Data Definition/ALTER TABLE.md

         DROP COLUMN col2
         FROM example_rollup_index;

-    7. Modify the base index's col1 column to be of type BIGINT and move to the col2 column ALTER TABLE example_db.my_table
+    7. Modify the base index's col1 key column to be of type BIGINT and move to the col2 column (*Attention: Whether to modify the key column or the value column, complete column information need to be declared.
+For example, MODIFY COLUMN xxx COLUMNTYPE [KEY|agg_type]*)
+        ALTER TABLE example_db.my_table
-        MODIFY COLUMN col1 BIGINT DEFAULT "1" AFTER col2;
+        MODIFY COLUMN col1 BIGINT KEY DEFAULT "1" AFTER col2;

     8. Modify the maximum length of the val1 column of the base index.
 The original val1 is (val1 VARCHAR(32) REPLACE DEFAULT "abc")
         ALTER TABLE example_db.my_table